 As soon as WhatsApp reads the QR code, it will connect the phone to the PC.
 In a jiffy, WhatsApp Web and WhatsApp mobile will be synced.

 - Access media (photos, videos, audio) in-line.
 You can also download any media directly to your PC.

 - Start a new conversation with any contact, or search for existing conversations.

 - View contact info.

-- Connect multiple computers to your phone and save them for the future.
+- Connect multiple computers to your phone and save them for future.
 You can also remotely disconnect any browser from your phone.

 - Get or mute desktop alerts and sounds.

 - Share photos and videos, documents, and contacts.